-Zoe Shapiro - Rome right now.
-Toronto & London before.
+Zoe Shapiro, Rome right now.
+Toronto and London before.

 Founder & CEO of Stellavision Travel.
 Also a Marketing Consultant.

 What do you collect?
 Do you have more than one collection?
 Do you have a favourite?
 You can talk about all of them if you would like!

 I collect a lot of things.
 Cool or weird or beautiful bottles of gin.
 Miniature things for the Printer’s Tray I was given in childhood.
 I collect art & records & coffee table books.
 Vintage/antique books too, I’m beginning to amass editions of ‘Little Women’ specifically.
 I have Royal Wedding condoms from both of this decade’s royal nuptials.
 Some ceramics.
 Matisse inspired textiles.
 I’m sure I’m forgetting things.

 How did your collection start?
 What is the first thing you acquired?